-Diwalli Palace has quite some history, although the name is relatively new.
-Until recently, it's been the only place in Belgrade serving Indian food.
-It actually opened back in 1997 as Indian Palace, and changed its name finally to Diwalli Palace.
+Diwalli Palace has quite some history, being the oldest place in Belgrade serving Indian food.
+It opened back in 1997 as Indian Palace, and changed its name finally to Diwalli Palace.

 Trying new food is always great, but getting a taste of Indian dishes for the first time is something different.
 Diwalli might not be that perfectly located, but the food (and the atmosphere) you get is the real deal and worth coming, for sure.